Gmail sending limits in G Suite

 Increase your limits by ending your free trial

 Some limits are specific to trial accounts.
-At the end of your free trial period, those limits will be automatically increased when your domain is cumulatively billed for at least USD 30 (or the same amount in your currency).
-If you purchased your domain from Google, the amount required to increase your sending limits is USD 30 plus the cost of your domain.
+At the end of your free trial period, those limits will be automatically increased when your domain is cumulatively billed for at least USD $30 (or equivalent).
+If you purchased your domain from Google, the amount required to increase your sending limits is USD $30 plus the cost of your domain.

 If you want to increase your limits sooner, you can end your free trial and pay the amount now.
 For instructions, see Make a manual payment.
 It can take up to 48 hours to upgrade the limits after you submit the payment.